bens4lsu/theskinny-publish/Content/blog2/acadiana-dinnerzaster.md

 The impact was enough to knock over two full soft drinks, so ice and liquid gushed everywhere.
 In short order, an employee showed up to mop, while I used napkins to brush ice and liquid into a giant trash can.
 This process took forever.

-About that time, a stranger passed behind me and said, â€œExcuse me, I don't know if you're aware, but you're bleeding.â€�  Sure enough, my elbow was moving fast enough to break skin, and in the process of wiping up ice, I had smeared blood along the back of my arm from shirt sleeve to mid-forearm.
+About that time, a stranger passed behind me and said, "Excuse me, I don't know if you're aware, but you're bleeding."
+Sure enough, my elbow was moving fast enough to break skin, and in the process of wiping up ice, I had smeared blood along the back of my arm from shirt sleeve to mid-forearm.
 There were even a couple of puddles near the edge of the table near me.
 I guess that's where I rested my elbow to reach across to the far side.
 So the table cleanup continued.

 <table class="alignright" width="340px"><tr><td><img src="/img/fanofshame.jpg" alt="benny - the link to this image is f" width="320px" /></td></tr><tr><td class="caption">The fan of shame blows under the table.</td></tr></table>